Solicitors for company articles of association

 The articles of association form the backbone of the company serving many purposes.
 The articles govern the three components of business – income, voting power and capital and they also control the activities of directors and shareholders.
-Standard articles downloaded upon company incorporation rarely cover the detail if there is more than one shareholder or director and this causes problems.
 For that reason companies do implement tailored articles of association and we help them.

 Please do call us to discuss any queries.

 How to implement articles of association to fit your requirements

 Identifying the risk areas the articles of association can solve

 Your requirements will depend upon the purpose of the company, shareholder voting power and the management structure.
 We have picked out some situations where we have implemented bespoke articles of association to address specific concerns of the founders, investors or shareholders.